phamquangvinhfpt/coursera-xpress/README.md

 3. **Receive setup instructions** after completing your purchase
 4. **Start using immediately** on your Coursera courses

-Our team provides personalized onboarding to ensure you get the most out of the tool.
+Our team provides personalized onboarding to ensure you get the most out of CourseraXpress.

 ## 💼 Ideal For: